xme0/My-Cybersecurity-Journey/Phases/Phase 00/ScriptingFoundation/BashScripting/README.md

 ``` bash
 #!/bin/bash
 ```
-this tell the system to execute the script using bash shell
+this tells the system to execute the script using bash shell
-## Run normal commends inside script
+## Run normal commands inside script
 you can also perform normal linux commands inside script, just like this :
 ```bash
 #!/bin/bash